no1xsyzy/fyp/final.md

 Pulse is a special type of event, which contains no payload data,
     which is represented by an empty object.
   The meaning of a pulse is determined by on which net it is transmitted.
-    For example, a pulse on the `build` net causes the whole system to build up.
+    For example, a pulse on the "`build`" net causes the whole system to build up.
-    A pulse on `end` network will mean the end of program.
+    A pulse on "`end`" network will mean the end of program.

 ### Array as Series (`series` and `parallel`)

-The `series` module shown in [@Fig:series] is used for converting arrays into series.
+The "`series`" module shown in [@Fig:series] is used for converting arrays into series.
 When this module receives an event with array payload, it will create a series of events, each is one element in the array.
   To mark the beginning and the end of the array,